lleiding/gemm/README.md

 the shape of the dispersal kernel, controlling long-distance-dispersal, D_s, the threshold of sequence similarity between mates determining compatibility, delta_I, and values representing the optimum and the tolerance (standard deviation) of a physical niche parameter, such as temeperature and precipitation (T_mean and sigma_T or P_mean and sigma_P, resp.).
-Alternatively to be controlled by mutable genes, these traits can also be set to fixed values.
+Alternatively to be controlled by mutable genes, traits can also be fixed.
 Additionally, individuals carry attributes which describe their bodymass, M, their age, A and their adaptation to the physical environment (fitness), F.
-Furthermore, every indivdual carries a Boolean marker used e.g.\ to store wether a given individual has newly arrived to a grid cell.
+Furthermore, every individual carries a Boolean marker used to store whether a given individual has newly arrived to a grid cell or discriminate individuals from the rest of the community.

 The base rates for processes governed by the metabolic theory of ecology (Brown et al. 2004) - growth, reproduction, mortality - are global constants.
 Mutation rate is also a global constant.